quannguyen247/BTMatrix8051_16x16/README.md

 MCU -> PC    'E'    error
 ```

-The PC sends the next frame only when the MCU is ready.
-This prevents UART reception from interrupting WS2812B bit-banging.
+The PC sends the next frame only after the MCU sends `R`.
+This keeps UART reception separated from WS2812B bit-banging.

 ## Performance at 115200 Baud

-One frame contains 772 bytes including header and checksum.
+One full frame contains 772 bytes including header and checksum.

 ```text
 UART 8N1 throughput = 115200 / 10 = 11520 bytes/s